 As a New Zealand trained Registered Dietitian, I followed through our traditional training pathway involving five years of university in the completion of two degrees – Bachelor of Science in Human Nutrition and Physiology and a Master of Science in Nutrition and Dietetics.

-Naturally, as an A-type and perfectionist, I was really good at getting stuck into the physiology and biochemistry which came with our training.
-Then when it came to learning the nutrition guidelines I felt disheartened and frustrated with a disconnect I saw in my own life.
+Naturally, as an A-type, I was seriously fascinated by the physiology and biochemistry components that were a part of our training.
+However, when it came to learning the nutrition guidelines traditional dietetic practice I became frustrated by a disconnect I saw in my own life.

-Phase two of my journey to today was ushered in from the completion of my university Dietetics training which left a void of “what next?”
-After waking up to some of the current gaps in mainstream nutrition [and health in general] the idea of fitting tidily into a hospital setting didn’t quite gel.
+I had an important experience when I finished university.
+The next move wasn’t clean cut.
+After waking up to some of the current gaps in mainstream nutrition [and health in general] the idea of fitting tidily into a traditional dietetic role (usually in a hospital setting) didn’t quite gel.

 It was soon after setting a clear intention about practising dietetics from a place of personal integrity, that I developed a clearer sense of purpose and passion for nutrition coaching.